-- Is the individual interested in moving into a home, apartment, condominium, etc., that the individual will own, rent or lease (independently or with roommates)? - If yes, does the individual need assistance searching for a home, completing paperwork, locating resources, etc.? - Is the individual currently residing in a home, apartment, condominium, etc., that the individual owns, rents or leases (independently or with roommates)? - o If yes, does the individual need support through tenancy sustaining services?
+- Is the individual interested in moving into a home, apartment, condominium, etc., that the individual will own, rent or lease (independently or with roommates)? - If yes, does the individual need assistance searching for a home, completing paperwork, locating resources, etc.? - Is the individual currently residing in a home, apartment, condominium, etc., that the individual owns, rents or leases (independently or with roommates)? - If yes, does the individual need support through tenancy sustaining services?

-- Housing Transition and Tenancy Sustaining services are limited to 640 (15-minute) units, which is equal to 160 hours per individual per fiscal year. - Tenancy support services may not be authorized for individuals who are authorized to receive Residential Habilitation, Life Sharing or Supported Living services.
-Housing Transition services may be authorized when the individual has a plan to move from the home where Residential Habilitation or Life Sharing is provided into a private home that the individual will own, rent or lease.
+- Housing Transition and Tenancy Sustaining services are limited to 640 (15-minute) units, which is equal to 160 hours per individual per fiscal year. - Tenancy support services may not be authorized for individuals who are authorized to receive Residential Habilitation, Life Sharing or Supported Living services. - Housing Transition services may be authorized when the individual has a plan to move from the home where Residential Habilitation or Life Sharing is provided into a private home that the individual will own, rent or lease.
+Housing Transition services may also be authorized when the individual has a plan to move from their current private home into a different private home that the individual will own, rent, or lease.

-• Financial support that constitutes a room and board expense is excluded from federal financial participation in the waiver.
+- Housing Transition services cannot be used when the individual has a plan to move into a private home that the individual will own, rent, or lease where Life Sharing will be provided. - Financial support that constitutes a room and board expense is excluded from federal financial participation in the waiver.